aravindvnair99/Motorola-Moto-E-condor-unbrick/README.md

 Check here first on my XDA DevDB project before proceeding: https://forum.xda-developers.com/moto-e/general/unbrick-hard-bricked-moto-e-t3599214

+DO NOT DOWNLOAD OR FORK ANYTHING.
+FILES ARE STILL BEING MADE!!
+DO NOT DOWNLOAD OR FORK ANYTHING.
+FILES ARE STILL BEING MADE!!
+DO NOT DOWNLOAD OR FORK ANYTHING.
+FILES ARE STILL BEING MADE!!
+DO NOT DOWNLOAD OR FORK ANYTHING.
+FILES ARE STILL BEING MADE!!
+DO NOT DOWNLOAD OR FORK ANYTHING.
+FILES ARE STILL BEING MADE!!
+DO NOT DOWNLOAD OR FORK ANYTHING.
+FILES ARE STILL BEING MADE!!
+DO NOT DOWNLOAD OR FORK ANYTHING.
+FILES ARE STILL BEING MADE!!

 A bricked device is a device that shows 'QHSUSB_DLOAD' in the Windows Device Manager and doesn't show anything on display.

 Moto E brick happens when: